Get insider access

 Best Bridge Cameras

-We've bought and tested over 80 cameras in our lab, and below you'll find our recommendations for the best cameras with zoom lenses built in.
-If you're looking for more compact fixed-lens cameras, you can also check out our recommendations for the best compact cameras.
-If you're a beginner looking for your first camera, have a look at our recommendations for the best cameras for beginners instead.
-If you're interested in a camera for birding or nature photography, you can check out our picks for the best cameras for wildlife photography, as well.
+We've bought and tested over 110 cameras, and below, you'll find our recommendations for the best bridge cameras.
+If you're looking for a compact fixed-lens camera, check out our recommendations for the best compact cameras.
+If you're a beginner looking for your first camera, try the best cameras for beginners instead.
+Or, if you're interested in a camera specifically for birding or nature photography, you can check out our picks for the best cameras for wildlife photography.

 1. Best Bridge Camera